Skip to main content

 • music

-The music in the game generally receives praise for its nostalgic homage to the original series, featuring updated and new tracks that enhance the atmosphere and mood.
-However, some find the in-game soundtrack bland and forgettable, especially compared to the "pony" DLC that plays original Simon tracks, although its implementation is flawed.
-Overall, the soundtrack is considered good, with a mix of opinions on its memorability and effectiveness.
+The music in the game generally receives praise for its nostalgic homage to the original series, featuring beautiful, well-integrated tracks that enhance the atmosphere and mood.
+However, some find the in-game music bland and forgettable, especially compared to the "pony" DLC, which plays original Simon 1 tracks more engagingly but has usability issues.
+Overall, while many appreciate the soundtrack and sound design, opinions on the in-game music’s impact vary.

-• “The music in this game is simply beautiful, featuring several updated tracks from the original game along with plenty of new music that flow together nicely between areas.”
+• “The music in this game is simply beautiful, featuring several tracks that are updated pieces from the original game along with plenty of new music which all flow together nicely between areas.”

-• “The pony music player is absolutely pointless.
-Every time you go into a new place it turns off, and the worst bit is the music in the game is lackluster.
-Not saying it to be harsh, but you won't find your head bopping to the music.
-However, when you use that pony music player, your head will start bopping involuntarily.
-It is quite sad that when you use it, it doesn't stay on.”
+• “The pony music player is absolutely pointless; every time you go into a new place it turns off.
+The worse bit is the music in the game is lackluster.
+You won't find your head bopping to the music, but when you use that pony music player, your head will start bopping involuntarily.
+It's quite sad that when you use it, it doesn't stay on.”

 • “Only drawback (that probably no one will care about) is that the game uses a pretty famous song at the start and while it offers a content creator mode, it does so after the intro.”